vendramin/vendramin.github.io/signatures.md

 1. Serre, Jean-Pierre.
 [Linear representations of finite groups](signatures/serre.jpg).
 Translated from the second French edition by Leonard L. Scott.
 Graduate Texts in Mathematics, Vol. 42.
 Springer-Verlag, New York-Heidelberg, 1977. x+170 pp.
 1. Walton, Chelsea.
 [Symmetries of algebras](signatures/walton.jpg).
 Vol. 1.
 619 Wreath Publishing, Oklahoma City, OK, 2024. xvi+307 pp.

 More than once, friends and colleagues have taken my books to conferences to collect signatures on my behalf.
-For this, I extend my thanks to Ilaria Colazzo, Carsten Dietzel, Geoffrey Janssens, Kevin Piterman, Arne Van Antwerpen, and, of course, to everyone who kindly agreed to sign my books!
+For this, I extend my thanks to Ilaria Colazzo, Carsten Dietzel, Davide Ferri, Marino Gran, Geoffrey Janssens, Kevin Piterman, Arne Van Antwerpen, and, of course, to everyone who kindly agreed to sign my books!